How to use window light 3 ways for very different looks

 Indirect light

-On overcast days or when the sun is on the other side of the house, the light is with very soft, and shadows are almost non-existent.
+When the sun is on the other side of the building, the natural light coming in through a window is indirect light.
+Indirect light creates very soft light, so shadows are almost non-existent.

-Because of the reduced dynamic range of the scene, your light and shadow areas won’t be as far apart, so there will be much more detail in the shadow areas, even when you expose for the light areas.
+Because of the reduced dynamic range of the scene, your light and shadow areas won’t be as far apart.
+So you’ll be able to capture much more detail in the shadow areas, even when you expose for the light areas.

 Direction of light – 3 different looks from 1 window